saolsen/gameplay/README.md

 {"column": 3}
 ```

+There are also a number of headers that are passed with the request.

+* `Gameplay-Game` says which game is being played.
+Right now it will always be `connect4`.
+* `Gameplay-Match-ID` is a unique id for this match.
+Since an agent service could be
+playing multiple games at once this lets you keep track of which game is which so if you
+have any internal state you can keep it separate.
+* `Gameplay-Player` is the index of the player that you are playing as. `0` or `1`.
+* `Gameplay-Match-Status` is the status of the match.
+It will be `InProgress`
+is still going or `Over` if it is over.
+This final `Over` request with the final state of
+the game lets the agent know the match is over, so it can clean up any state it has.

 You can run your service locally and test it by passing its url as either
 `--player0-url` or `--player1-url` (or both).
 For example.